evcaho/curriculum/web_development_101/project_installations.md

 Technically it _is_ possible to get most of the needed elements running on Windows, but many of the required scripts and programs were originally written for Linux, or Mac systems with Windows as more of an afterthought.
 You will quickly run into trouble, with mismatching versions, out-of-date installers and other similar conflicts that you'll need to resolve manually (and often repeatedly) and you're likely to find things that used to work breaking unexpectedly, with rather cryptic error messages.

-The programmers who created Rails had a preference for unix based operating systems (OSX, linux) this means learning Rails on a Windows machine is a recipe for frustration.
+The programmers who created Rails had a preference for unix based operating systems (OSX, Linux) this means learning Rails on a Windows machine is a recipe for frustration.
 Below are some of the main reasons for using Linux when learning Rails:

-* Because of the fundamental differences between unix based operating systems and Windows, installing Rails on a Windows machine is likely to give you problems that you would not encounter if you were installing on a linux system, these can be a real pain to solve.
+* Because of the fundamental differences between unix based operating systems and Windows, installing Rails on a Windows machine is likely to give you problems that you would not encounter if you were installing on a Linux system, these can be a real pain to solve.

 * The above point extends to the different gems you will be using with Rails in the future.
 Most of the latest updates to gems will be targeted at unix based systems, they may eventually get patches to make them work with Windows but some may never get updated to work on Windows.

 * Because of the instability of Rails on Windows you will probably find yourself second guessing some of the errors and bugs you encounter when developing being caused by either your system or the code you have written.

-* Most of the examples throughout the learning process, and most tutorials you come across on the net will assume you are using a linux or mac, you will have to translate these into the equivalent Windows commands yourself.
+* Most of the examples throughout the learning process, and most tutorials you come across on the net will assume you are using a Linux or mac, you will have to translate these into the equivalent Windows commands yourself.

 * **Bonus**  Experience with Linux will look great on your CV.

 We at Odin don't have anything against Windows, we simply want you to succeed at your goal of learning to program.
 We don't want to see you get majorly frustrated and giving up on this first hurdle of getting everything installed.
 Therefore we unequivocally recommend using linux or a Mac for this curriculum.

 ### Installing Linux
-The good news is installing linux is not as hard as you might have imagined, first of all Linux is free so you don't have to pay for anything, Yay!
-Secondly there are three different options that you can choose from to use linux on your machine along side Windows, so you can choose the one that suits your situation best.
+The good news is installing Linux is not as hard as you might have imagined, first of all Linux is free so you don't have to pay for anything, Yay!
+Secondly there are three different options that you can choose from to use Linux on your machine along side Windows, so you can choose the one that suits your situation best.

 There are many different versions of Linux out there and many people who have used Linux for any length of time will have different opinions on which one is best.
 We wont go into any of that here and will simply recommend you use Ubuntu which is generally known as one of the most beginner friendly versions as well as having a very similar graphical user interface to Windows.